Easy Power Bowls

 Seasoning for veggie kabobs

 How to season veggie kabobs?
 You can make marinated veggie kabobs, but we prefer just throwing them on the grill with olive oil and seasonings.
 Here’s what we’ve found makes a killer seasoning blend.
-Throw on equal parts of:
+Throw on equal parts of garlic powder, onion powder, dried oregano, smoked paprika, and salt.

-• Smoked paprika (a smoky version of regular paprika you should be able to find at your local grocery; see more info here)
+Smoked paprika is a smoky version of regular paprika you should be able to find at your local grocery: it really carries the flavor here!

 A variation we often take on these veggie kabobs?
 Brushing the veggies with a sauce!
 Skip the seasonings above and just go with the sauce.
 You’ll want to do it twice: once before they go on the grill, and then a generous slather afterwards.
 Here are a few sauces we’ve tried and loved: